-How Search Engine Queries Might be Used to Build Ontologies
+How Search Engine Queries to Identify Entity Attributes

 What are query stream ontologies, and how might they change search?

 Search engines trained us to use keywords when we searched – to try to guess what words or phrases might be the best ones to use to try to find something we are interested in.
 That we might have a situational or informational need to find out more about.
 Keywords were an important and essential part of SEO – trying to get pages to rank highly in search results for certain keywords found in search engine queries that people would search for.
 SEOs still optimize pages for keywords, hoping to use a combination of information retrieval relevance scores and link-based PageRank scores, to get pages to rank highly in search results.

 With Google moving towards a knowledge-based attempt to find “things” rather than “strings”, we are seeing patents that focus upon returning results that provide answers to questions in response to search engine queries.
 One of those from January describes how query stream ontologies might be created from search engine queries, that can be used to identify entity attributes which could be used to respond to fact-based questions using information about those entities.

 There is a white paper from Google co-authored by the same people who are the inventors of this patent published around the time this patent was filed in 2014, and it is worth spending time reading through.
 The paper is titled, Biperpedia: An Ontology for Search Applications